ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ### L2 Radiometric Terrain Corrected Static Layer (RTC-STATIC) Files

 There are some ancillary files generated during the RTC processing workflow that change very little through time.
-Instead of including these ancillary products with each OPERA RTC product in the archive, they are generated once for each Sentinel-1 burst ID and archived as `Static Layer` files.
+Instead of including these ancillary products with each OPERA RTC product, they are generated once for each Sentinel-1 burst ID and archived as `Static Layer` files.

 Refer to OPERA's